Rodiii/flutter_firebase_picture_uploader/README.md

 - Multiple customization options (font size, text, color, etc.)
 - Custom upload or download methods possible

+## Prerequisites
+Important: In order to use this library, you have to...
+1) Add Firebase to your project, e.g. for iOS copy your GoogleService-Info.plist into ios/Runner/
+2) Configure image_picker for iOS, see https://pub.dev/packages/image_picker.

 ## Quick Usage
+1) Apply the prerequisites mentioned above to your project

-Please refer to the example for usage: [Quick-Link](https://github.com/Rodiii/flutter_firebase_picture_uploader/blob/master/example/lib/main.dart)
+2) Please refer to the example for usage: [Quick-Link](https://github.com/Rodiii/flutter_firebase_picture_uploader/blob/master/example/lib/main.dart)

 ### Example
 ![Example](https://github.com/Rodiii/flutter_firebase_picture_uploader/raw/master/example_screenshot.png)